Mary of Waltham

-Mary of Waltham (10 October 1344 – September 1361), Duchess of Brittany, was a daughter of King Edward III of England and Philippa of Hainault and was the wife of John IV, Duke of Brittany, known in England as "John V" and "The Conqueror".
+Mary of Waltham (10 October 1344 – September 1361), Duchess of Brittany, was a daughter of King Edward III of England and Philippa of Hainault and was the wife of John IV of Brittany, known in England as "John V" and "The Conqueror".
 Mary was made a Lady of the Garter in 1378.

 Life

 When Mary was born at Bishop's Waltham Palace, Hampshire, on 10 October 1344, her future husband was already living with her brothers and sisters in the royal nursery.
 This was as a result of her father's moves to create alliances in support of his renewed claim to the French throne.

 Seven years previously, King Philip VI of France attempted to confiscate the Duchy of Guyenne (also referred to as Aquitaine) from Edward III – an event that traditionally marks the beginning of the Hundred Years' War – after which Edward used military force, diplomacy and marital links to strengthen his claim to the French throne.
 In the Duchy of Brittany succession dispute, he supported John of Montfort since a close alliance to the English crown with Brittany would give Edward access to the port of Brest for use by English troops.
 When Montfort was captured, his wife, Joanna of Flanders, took over the campaign and, during the siege of Rennes, received military support from Edward.
-In return, she promised her son John (later John IV, Duke of Brittany) to one of his daughters.
+In return, she promised her son John (later John IV of Brittany) to one of his daughters.

 After the lifting of the siege, she visited England in 1342 and left John with Edward for safety.
 He was assigned apartments in the royal nursery while his mother returned to France.
 Joanna later became ill so Queen Philippa took John into her care.
 When John's father died in 1345, Edward III became his guardian.
 Since Mary had been considered betrothed to John since birth, she was now, at the age of one, titular Duchess of Brittany.
 Mary and John spent their childhood together at The Tower, Langley, Eltham, Woodstock, Sunning, Clarendon and other royal palaces.
 There is only one record of Mary ever leaving the court household and that was to visit her brother John of Gaunt and his wife Blanche, who had just had their first child.
 However, this visit was cut short by the death from plague of her uncle, Henry Duke of Lancaster, on 25 March 1361.
 Mary and her younger sister Margaret were only allowed very limited visits to family and were given less pocket money (20 marks per year) than their older siblings.